awsdocs/aws-encryption-sdk-docs/doc_source/java-example-code.md

 The following example shows you how to use the AWS Encryption SDK to encrypt and decrypt byte streams\.
 This example does not use AWS\.
 It uses the Java Cryptography Extension \(JCE\) to protect the master key\.

+When encrypting, this example uses the `AwsCrypto.builder() .withEncryptionAlgorithm()` method to specify an algorithm suite without [digital signatures](concepts.md#digital-sigs)\.
+When decrypting, to ensure that the ciphertext is unsigned, this example uses the `createUnsignedMessageDecryptingStream()` method\.
+The `createUnsignedMessageDecryptingStream()` method, introduced in AWS Encryption SDK 1\.9\.*x* and 2\.2\.*x*, fails if it encounters a ciphertext with a digital signature\.

+If you're encrypting with the default algorithm suite, which includes digital signatures, use the `createDecryptingStream()` method instead, as shown in the next example\.

 ```
 // Copyright Amazon.com Inc. or its affiliates.
 All Rights Reserved.
 // SPDX-License-Identifier: Apache-2.0